getml/getml.com/src/docs/user_guide/concepts/preprocessing/index.md

 [](){#preprocessing-mappings}
 ## Mappings

+!!! enterprise-adm "Enterprise Feature"
+    This is an enterprise feature and not available in the community edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

-[`Mapping`][getml.preprocessors.Mapping]s are an alternative representation for categorical columns, text columns, and (quasi-categorical) discrete-numerical columns.
+[`Mappings`][getml.preprocessors.Mapping] are an alternative representation for categorical columns, text columns, and (quasi-categorical) discrete-numerical columns.
 Each discrete value (category) of a categorical column is mapped to a continuous spectrum by calculating the average target value for the subset of all rows belonging to the respective category.
 For columns from peripheral tables, the average target values are propagated back by traversing the relational structure.

 Mappings are a simple and interpretable alternative representation for categorical data.
 By introducing a continuous representation, mappings allow getML's feature learning algorithms to apply arbitrary aggregations to categorical columns.
 Further, mappings enable huge gains in efficiency when learning patterns from categorical data.
 You can control the extent mappings are utilized by specifying the minimum number of matching rows required for categories that constitutes a mapping through the `min_freq` parameter.